Pointer Synchronization for Raster Datasets

 dvc add data/sentinel2_composite.tif

 Pointer synchronization relies entirely on hash verification.
 Corrupted uploads or interrupted transfers can silently degrade downstream analytics.
-Implement a pre-commit validation routine to guarantee pointer integrity before pushing to shared remotes.
+Implement a pre-push validation routine to guarantee pointer integrity.

 import hashlib